Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 | Dosing | Once weekly | Once weekly |

-| Availability | Research-grade only | Pharmacies + research-grade |
+| Availability | Research-grade only | Research-grade only (no registered pharmacy route) |

 The Short Answer for Vietnam Buyers